Helen Storrow: Scouting

-Helen was introduced in 1915 to the founder of scouting in America, Juliette Gordon Low.
+Storrow was introduced in 1915 to the founder of scouting in America, Juliette Gordon Low.
 It may have been this encounter that sparked her interest in the scouting movement.
-Whatever the reason, not long afterward, Helen began holding Girl Scout training courses at her summer home in Lincoln, Massachusetts.
+Whatever the reason, not long afterward, Storrow began holding Girl Scout training courses at her summer home in Lincoln, Massachusetts.

-In 1917, Helen founded the Pine Tree Camp, on her property at Long Pond, in Plymouth, which became the First National Girl Scout Leaders' Training School.
+In 1917, Storrow founded the Pine Tree Camp, on her property at Long Pond, in Plymouth, which became the First National Girl Scout Leaders' Training School.
 Decades later, Scouts were still flocking to the camp for training.

-In July 1932, Helen provided the Girl Scouts with a retreat in Switzerland.
+In July 1932, Storrow provided the Girl Scouts with a retreat in Switzerland.
 She purchased a chalet just outside Adelboden, in the Bernese Oberland.
 Known simply as Our Chalet, the retreat remains in the hands of the Girl Scouts, and hosts "Helen Storrow Seminars", focusing on international education.

-Helen served for many years as First Vice President of Girl Scouts, Inc., the national organization of American Girl Scouts, and as chairman of the executive committee of Massachusetts Girl Scouts, Inc. Serving as Second Vice President of the national organization was none other that Lou Henry Hoover, wife of future president, Herbert Hoover.
+Storrow served for many years as First Vice President of Girl Scouts, Inc., the national organization of American Girl Scouts, and as chairman of the executive committee of Massachusetts Girl Scouts, Inc. Serving as Second Vice President of the national organization was none other that Lou Henry Hoover, wife of future president, Herbert Hoover.

 After the initial founding of the American Girl Scouts organization, there were numerous squabbles with the older organization of British Girl Guides, including arguments over uniforms, territorial disputes, and an unsuccessful attempt by the Girl Guides to convince the Girl Scouts to change their name; the British organization considered the term "Scout" too masculine for a girls' movement.
-Helen responded to the latter argument by suggesting that, instead, the Girl Guides should refer to themselves as Scouts:
+Storrow responded to the latter argument by suggesting that, instead, the Girl Guides should refer to themselves as Scouts:

 Our name, Girl Scouts, is very dear to us, and seems to us the logical name.
 The terms scout and scouting apply to girls and their activities as appropriately as to boys, and represent the same laws and ideals.
 The idea that we are trying to make boys out of the girls is soon dissipated when the girls show their increased usefulness at home...

 The suggestion to change the name met with the determined opposition from both our girls and their officers, and we shall in all probability remain scouts.
 I wish most heartily that we might share the same name.
 Would the Guides consider changing?
 I wish they would.

 In spite of the initial tension between the British and American organizations, the Storrows became close personal friends of Lord Baden-Powell, who founded the Scouting movement, and his wife, Lady Baden-Powell.
 James Storrow's interest in the Boy Scouts mirrored his wife's interest in the girls' movement; he served as the second national president of the Boy Scouts of America.

-In Helen's honor, the Girl Scouts of Eastern Massachusetts Council presents individuals who have made "outstanding contributions to Girl Scouting" with the Helen Storrow Heritage Award.
+In Storrow's honor, the Girl Scouts of Eastern Massachusetts Council presents individuals who have made "outstanding contributions to Girl Scouting" with the Helen Storrow Heritage Award.

-Helen is one of only three American women ever granted the Silver Fish Award by Lady Baden-Powell.
+Storrow is one of only three American women ever granted the Silver Fish Award by Lady Baden-Powell.
 It was awarded to her in recognition of her long service and dedication to scouting.